daattali/beautiful-jekyll/index.md

 I am a superforecaster at Good Judgment where I provide analyses on a variety of topics.
 Sound policy making, on climate change and beyond, requires an understanding of the probability of future scenarios.
 I have made hundreds of probabilistic predictions on Good Judgment Open and [placed](https://www.gjopen.com/memberships/57797/scores) in the top 0.1 percent of forecasters.
 I also participated in IARPA's second Geopolitical Forecasting Challenge, where our team placed in the top five.

 ### Life
-An ideal day includes - aside from progress toward forward-thinking climate policy - rock climbing with my better half, and a book, or two.
+An ideal day includes - aside from progress toward forward-thinking climate policy - rock climbing with my better half, and a book.